 - Study design and sample size calculation for grant proposals

 - Health data management, statistical analysis and interpretation of results for research reports, manuscripts and conference presentations.

 - Zhiying (Jane) Liang, MSc (Statistical Associate)

 Located in Health Research Innovation Centre (HRIC) GB44, the Core Pathology Lab is a shared resource centre within the Libin Cardiovascular Institute to manage and process human and animal tissue, cultured cells and artificial samples.
 Services are open to all University of Calgary principal investigators, including their staff and students.

 Currently, users may leave samples with Core Pathology Lab staff members, who will process each sample.
 When complete, users may pick up their result(s) and/or slide(s), or the Core Pathology Lab may photograph the result(s) and e-mail it to the user.
 Turnaround time will depend on volume.

-Contact Dr. Yong-Xiang Chen, Core Pathology Lab Manager, at email@example.com, for more information.
+Contact Dr. Yong-Xiang Chen, Core Pathology Technician at firstname.lastname@example.org, for more information.

 The Centre for Health Informatics is the newest University of Calgary research and innovation centre within the Cumming School of Medicine.
 The Centre came into existence in 2018 to advance the mandate of the Cumming School of Medicine’s focus on precision medicine and precision public health.